If your property is in a conservation area, you will need planning permission for some works that would normally be covered by permitted development.

 - the information, forms and documents you need to submit with your planning application to ensure it is valid

-For information and advice about living in a conservation area, you can look at Historic England.
+You can also get advice about living in a conservation area from Historic England.